1976 United States presidential election in Illinois

 At the beginning of October, Illinois was viewed as “too close to call”, before Carter paid a second visit to the state – with the support of Chicago Mayor Richard Daley viewed essential to his chances of carrying the state’s electoral votes due to the coolness of the northern and central parts of the state toward a Southern Evangelical Democrat.
 Carter would subsequently move ahead, but the state remained very close as election day neared, with South Side black voters considered a critical aspect of Carter’s hopes.

 Gerald Ford won Illinois with 50.10 percent of the vote, but lost the general election to Jimmy Carter of Georgia.
-Illinois’ result was 4% more Republican than the nation at large.

-Ford’s win was due to his large majorities in the traditionally Republican collar counties, chiefly DuPage, which he won by a margin ten thousand votes greater than his statewide total margin.
-Carter did well in Cook County and Dixie Southern Illinois, but his majorities there were much smaller than New Deal era Democrats had won.
-This is the last election where a Democrat won the White House without carrying Illinois (one of only three such elections, the others being 1884 and 1916), and also the most recent presidential election when Illinois would vote more Republican than the nation.
-The state would not vote for a losing candidate again until 2000, and for the loser of the popular vote until 2004.
+Illinois’ result was 4% more Republican than the nation at large, and this was the last election where it was more Republican than the rest of the country.
+It was also the most recent time a Democrat won the general election without carrying Illinois, and the first in 60 years, since Woodrow Wilson won reelection in 1916.